Tulip-Dev/tulip/doc/user/gui.rst

 .. image:: _images/i_algorithm.png

-In the right corner of the title bar of this panel, you will find two buttons.
+In the right corner of the title bar of this panel, you find two buttons.

 The left button allows to expand/contract the contents of this panel:

-* |icon_hide_contents|: When this icon is displayed, clicking on this button will hide the contents of the panel.
+* |icon_hide_contents|: When this icon is displayed, clicking on this button hides the content of the panel.

-* |icon_show_contents|: When this icon is displayed, clicking on this button will show the contents of the panel.
+* |icon_show_contents|: When this icon is displayed, clicking on this button shows the content of the panel.

 Clicking on the right button displays a menu.